 Equipment you may need

-- 5 tbsp extra virgin olive oil – divided
+- 5 tablespoon extra virgin olive oil - divided

 - 5 green onions - white and green parts, sliced; divided

 - 6 cloves garlic - chopped or pressed through a garlic press; divided

 - 12 oz curly kale - well washed, chopped, with stems removed

 - ⅓ cup white wine - plus more if you like